-Additionally, Schelhammer Capital Bank AG, a banking institution regulated by the banking regulations of Austria, has represented to the Company that as of May 12, 2022, it holds of record as a nominee for, and as an agent of, certain accredited investors, 2,075,083 shares of our Common Stock.
-Schelhammer Capital Bank AG has also represented to the Company that none of the investors, individually or as a group, as the term "group" is defined under Rule 13d-5(b) of the Exchange Act, beneficially owns more than 4.9% of our Common Stock.
+Schelhammer Capital Bank AG, a banking institution regulated by the banking regulations of Austria, has represented to the Company that as of May 5, 2023, it holds of record as a nominee for, and as an agent of, certain accredited investors, 1,894,466 shares of our Common Stock.
+None of the Common Stock held by Schelhammer Capital Bank AG for the account of any single investor represents more than 4.9% of our Common Stock and, to the best knowledge of Schelhammer Capital Bank AG, as far as stocks held by such investors in accounts with Schelhammer Capital Bank AG, none of such investors act together as a group or otherwise act in concert for the purpose of voting on matters subject to the vote of our stockholders or for purpose of disposition or investment of such stock.
 Additionally, the investors for whom Schelhammer Capital Bank AG acts as nominee with respect to such shares maintain full voting and dispositive power over the Common Stock beneficially owned by such investors, and Schelhammer Capital Bank AG has neither voting nor investment power over such shares.
-Accordingly, Schelhammer Capital Bank AG believes that (i) it is not the beneficial owner, as such term is defined in Rule 13d-3 of the Exchange Act, of the shares of Common Stock registered in Schelhammer Capital Bank AG has neither voting nor investment power over such shares, and (c) Schelhammer Capital Bank AG has not nominated or sought to nominate, and does not intend to nominate in the future, any person to serve as a member of our Board; and (ii) it is not required to file reports under Section 16(a) of the Exchange Act or to file either Schedule 13D or Schedule 13G in connection with the shares of our Common Stock registered in the name of Schelhammer Capital Bank AG.
+Accordingly, Schelhammer Capital Bank AG's name because (a) Schelhammer Capital Bank AG has neither voting nor investment power over such shares of common Stock registered in Schelhammer Capital Bank AG is name because (a) Schelhammer Capital Bank AG has neither

 Notwithstanding the previous paragraph, if Schelhammer Capital Bank AG's representations to us described above are incorrect or if the investors for whom Schelhammer Capital Bank AG acts as nominee are acting as a group, then Schelhammer Capital Bank AG or a group of such investors could be a beneficial owner of more than 5% of our voting securities.
-If Schelhammer Capital Bank AG was deemed the beneficial owner of such shares, the following table sets forth information as to the shares of voting securities that Schelhammer Capital Bank AG may be considered to beneficially own on May 12, 2022:
+If Schelhammer Capital Bank AG was deemed the beneficial owner of such shares, the following table sets forth information as to the shares of voting securities that Schelhammer Capital Bank AG may be considered to beneficially own on May 5, 2023:

+Percent

-Amount and Percent
+Amount and Of ()

-Name of Title Nature of Of
+Name of Title Nature of Class ()

-Record Owner Of Class Ownership Class ()
+Record Owner Of Class Ownership

-Schelhammer Capital Bank AG Common 2,075,083 (+) 15.6%
+Schelhammer Capital Bank AG Common 1,894,466(+) 13.98%

-() This calculation is based upon 13,272,623 shares of Common Stock outstanding on June 2, 2022, plus the number of shares of Common Stock which Schelhammer Capital Bank AG, as agent for certain accredited investors has the right to acquire within 60 days, which is none.
+(\) This calculation is based upon 13,553,101 shares of Common Stock outstanding on June 1, 2023, plus the number of shares of Common Stock which Schelhammer Capital Bank AG, as agent for certain accredited investors has the right to acquire within 60 days, which is none.